Kal Naismith

-Kal Alexander Naismith (born 18 February 1992) is a Scottish professional footballer who plays a versatile role for Championship club Bristol City.
+Kal Alexander Naismith (born 18 February 1992) is a Scottish professional footballer who plays for Luton Town.

 A Rangers youth graduate, Naismith made his breakthrough into the first team in the 2012–13 season, after loan spells at Cowdenbeath and Partick Thistle.
 He has represented Scotland at under-16 and under-17 level.
 He can play as an out and out striker, as a winger, in midfield, and in defence as a left back or centre back.
 His main attributes are his ball control and versatility.

 Club career

 Rangers

 Naismith was sent on loan to Cowdenbeath and Partick Thistle during the 2011–12 season.
 On his return from loan Naismith made his debut as a substitute on 29 July 2012, in a 2–1 win over Brechin City in the Challenge Cup.

 He scored his first goal for Rangers against Forres Mechanics in the Second Round of the 2012 Scottish Cup.
 On 9 August 2013 he mutually agreed with Rangers to terminate his contract.